overheat-org/Diseact/README.md

 # Components

 We can make a functional component returning a message container.
-And inside of our container, we can place embeds, buttons or selectmenus.
+And inside of our container, we can place embeds, buttons or select menus.
 You don't need to pass a action row, Diseact organize components in action row by type.

 ```js
 function MyComponent() {